-24 See FRIEDRICH NIETZSCHE, THE GENEALOGY OF MORALS, Bk.
+23 See FRIEDRICH NIETZSCHE, THE GENEALOGY OF MORALS, Bk.
 II, §§1-2, for a fine account of the difficulty involved in the emergence of a sovereign individual, an entity capable of giving its word and keeping it, amid all the complexity and changes of circumstances that we face.
 "To breed an animal that is entitled to make promises-is that not precisely the paradoxical task nature has set itself where human beings are concerned? ...-[someone] who makes promises like a sovereign, seriously, rarely, and slowly, who is sparing with his trust, who honours another when he does trust, who gives his word as something reliable, because he knows he is strong enough to remain upright even when opposed by misfortune...."

-25 See, for example, HAYEK, CONSTITUTION OF LIBERTY, supra note 4.
+24 See, for example, HAYEK, CONSTITUTION OF LIBERTY, supra note 4.

-26 It is important to note that saying that the ROL serves certain underlying values is not the same as adopting what is sometimes called a "substantive" conception of the ROL.
+25 It is important to note that saying that the ROL serves certain underlying values is not the same as adopting what is sometimes called a "substantive" conception of the ROL.
 A substantive conception might hold that the ROL requires freedom of speech, for example, or religious freedom, or economic freedom: it treats certain human rights or other substantive political demands as among the principles that the ROL comprises.
 I am not saying that.
-Instead, I am arguing that dignity and liberty concerns underlie the non-substantive demands-the formal and procedural and institutional demands-which, in my view, the ROL comprises.
-For a further explanation of all this, see my discussion in Jeremy Waldron, Legislation and the Rule of Law, 1 LEGISPRUDENCE 91 (2007), also available, for a price, at SSRN: http://ssrn.com/abstract=1117463 or by application to author.
+Instead, I am arguing that dignity and liberty concerns underlie the nonneed for that in IL, where (i) there is no all-powerful world government that the ROL needs to protect us all from, and (ii) the subjects of IL-sovereign states-are not vulnerable to power exercised against them or upon them at this level in the same way as natural individuals are vulnerable to the power of national governments.
+If the ROL is conceived in the ordinary way as a check on governmental power, for the benefit of the freedom and dignity of individual persons, then it may be redundant in this context because there is no over-arching government to limit and there are no natural persons to protect.
+The whole problematic of the ROL seems to be avoided here.
+26